faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Keystone:5] Thus the Book of Mormon has become the focal point of attack by many of our critics: disprove the Book of Mormon and you disprove the Church and undermine testimonies.</span>

-Although Callister paints work by scholars to support the modern origin theory and demonstrate flaws or contradictions in the ancient model an "attack", if a person genuinely believes that the data best support the modern origin model, then it does seem reasonable to follow after Orson Pratt:
+Although Callister paints work by scholars to support the modern origin theory and demonstrate flaws or contradictions in the ancient model an "attack", if a person genuinely believes that the data best support a modern origin model, then it does seem reasonable to follow after Orson Pratt:

 > If, after a rigid examination, it [the Book of Mormon] be found an imposition, it should be extensively published to the world as such; **the evidences and arguments upon which the imposture was detected, should be clearly and logically stated**, that those who have been sincerely yet unfortunately deceived, may perceive the nature of the deception, and be reclaimed, - and that those who continue to publish the delusion, may be exposed and silenced, not by physical force, neither by persecutions, bare assertions, nor ridicule, **but by strong and powerful arguments — by evidences adduced from scripture and reason**.